tooevangelist/flexible-jekyll/_posts/2021-02-02-speakers-guide.md

 * this slot is open for you

 July 8 - public speaking for programmers, part 3
-* Suyash Joshi, Developer Advocate and SPM for Oracle Cloud - TBA
+* Suyash Joshi, Developer Advocate and SPM for Oracle Cloud - Storytelling for technical speakers
 * this slot is open for you
 * this slot is open for you